-Credit Mills Homes
+Credit Mills Mississauga

-Credit Mills is a fairly recent addition to the list of luxury neighborhoods in Mississauga.
+Credit Mills is a relatively recent addition to the list of luxury neighborhoods in Mississauga.
 Largely built during the 1990’s, Credit Mills, while lacking the extensive tree canopy that is found in many of the older Mississauga areas, has something that they don’t have – newer housing stock, with all the incredible luxury features that demanding homeowners want today.
 Credit Mills homes typically feature luxury touches such as triple (3) car garages, ensuite bathrooms in every bedroom, vaulted ceilings in “great rooms”, incredible kitchens with massive counter and cupboard space, and much more.
 Credit Mills is technically part of Streetsville, and is nestled between Mississauga Road to the east, and Erin Mills Parkway to the west, with its southernmost boundary at Eglinton Ave where it blends into an area known as The Chase, and its northern edges just south of Britannia Road at McFarren Blvd.

 Most Credit Mills homes are newer built, and they are large – often 3000 square feet and up, and they are situated on lots that, while not as massive as those in older areas, still offer plenty of space for growing families.

-disclosure: photos in this neighbourhood profile are for informational purposes only, and are not meant to portray or imply in any way, that these properties are for sale.
+disclaimer: photos in this neighbourhood profile are for informational purposes only, and are not meant to portray or imply in any way, that these properties are for sale.

 Credit Mills is a relatively compact area with only a few streets, and with a distinctive look that separates it from other areas of Streetsville and Erin Mills.
 Driving north from Eglinton along Mississauga Road, the large homes become immediately apparent, and this perception continues as you proceed west along Erin Centre Blvd.